 Running in the cold season – tips on what to watch out for

-In the cold temperatures it is important to pay more attention to the warm up and also the cool down than usual.
+With the cold temperatures it is important to pay more attention than usual to the warm up and also the cool down.
 The body is prepared for the “more extreme” stress and the risk of injury can be somewhat minimized.
 Stretching after the run should take place in a warm place (e.g. stairwell), otherwise there is a risk of cooling down.

 Drinking water is just as important in winter as it is in summer.
 This means that even if you are not thirsty, make sure you are drinking enough fluids.
 The drinks shouldn’t be too cold.
 It is much better to use lukewarm water or tea.